Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays - NewsBreak

 Judge hits 3-run HR in 9th to give Yanks 6-5 win over Jays

-NEW YORK — (AP) — It took Aaron Judge exactly 600 major league games to hit his first walk-off home run.

-When he finally connected Tuesday night, the soaring drive certainly measured up to the moment.

-Judge hit a mammoth three-run shot in the ninth inning to give the New York Yankees a scintillating 6-5 comeback victory over the rival Toronto Blue Jays.
+NEW YORK (AP) — Aaron Judge hit a mammoth three-run drive in the ninth inning for his first walk-off home run in the major leagues to give the New York Yankees a 6-5 comeback victory over the Toronto Blue Jays on Tuesday night.

-“What a game,” Yankees manager Aaron Boone said.
-“A heavyweight game.
-Those are fun ones to be a part of.”

 Giancarlo Stanton tied it with a modest three-run shot in the sixth, and the Yankees rallied for their 14th victory in 16 games after three Toronto ejections left the angry Blue Jays seeing red.